 The story of the plot of land around the current Stanmore Hall starts even before the Hall was built, the land belonged to Henry Brydges the second Duke of Chandos, who owned Canons and much of Little Stanmore.
 On this particular plot was his families Dower House.
 Dower Houses were generally built by the Lord of the Manor, an estate owner or nobility, and on the death of the titled peer, his widow often known as the 'dowager’, would usually move into the dower house from the larger family house whilst the new heir occupies the now vacated principal house.

-In 1780 James Forbes purchased part of the estates off the late Duke of Chandos, which included three significant properties, Warren House , Bowling Green House and the Dower House.
+In 1780 and in preperation for his retirement from The East India Company, James Forbes purchased part of the estate off the late Duke of Chandos, which included three significant properties, Warren House , Bowling Green House and the Dower House.
 In time he would also purchase the land between them and many of the fields adjoining Denis Lane consolidating them into a serious piece of real estate.

 Forbes was in the service of the East India Company, and spent seventeen years living in India, it was during that time that he took an active interest of all aspects of Indian life, including botany, ethnology, and architecture.
 When he returned home to Stanmore in the 1780’s he brought with him his huge collection of notebooks, running into over fifty thousand pages, filled with sketches of animal’s, landscapes and religious objects.
 During his retirement he collated his drawings, letters and writings with a view to publishing them.

-Forbes significantly extended Dower House and had the grounds elegantly laid out.
+James Forbes met Rose Gaylord, they were married in 1788, he significantly extended Dower House and had the grounds elegantly laid out.
 Their centrepiece was an octagonal pergola which Forbes had erected, and it was surrounded by Indian Sculptures.
 These pieces were gifts from the priests of Hindustan and had been presented as ‘a grateful acknowledgement of his benevolent attention to their happiness during a long residence among them’.
 The sculptures excited a good deal of local comment, and it was said “are very ancient and the only specimens of Hindoo sculpture in this island.”

 For the next 35 years the house changed hands between a who’s who of High-ranking Army officers and society gentry.
-In 1815 the estate was purchased by Roger Elliot Roberts of Upper Grosvenor Street, a colonel in the service of the East India Company.
+In 1815 the estate was purchased by Roger Elliot Roberts of Upper Grosvenor Street, a Colonel in the service of the East India Company.
 Then in 1820 it went to General Alexander Campbell of Monzie.
-Campbell was a founding member of the Highland Society of Scotland in 1784, Member of Parliament for Anstruther Easter burghs and Stirling, and during his military career he attained the rank of General in the British Army.
+Campbell was a founding member of the Highland Society of Scotland, a Member of Parliament for Anstruther Easter burghs and Stirling, and during his military career he attained the rank of General in the British Army.

 In 1825 the house was bought by Edward Orme of Bayswater, Orme’s profession was an engraver and painter and dabbled in property development.
 A prolific artist, his works totalling over 700 pieces, some of which are in the permanent collection of the national portrait gallery.
 Orme also produced some bespoke pieces for King George III.
 He published many books, subjects including, 'Rudiments of Landscape' in 1801 and 'Historic, Military, and Naval Anecdotes' in 1819.